 Form a nice uniform and homogeneous ball by carefully working the flour and oil together.

-Separately, dissolve the yeast in the wine in a bowl.
+Separately, dissolve the baking powder in the wine in a bowl.
 Slowly incorporate the wine into the flour, then add the sugar and finally the salt.
 Work everything well in order to obtain a smooth, homogeneous dough.

 Wrap the dough in plastic wrap and let it rest for 30 minutes.